iyre/bl4-save-tools/README.md

 - **Unlock all hover drives**
   - Unlocks all hover drive tiers and manufacturers.
   - Does not complete the associated kill count challenges.
 [More info](docs/challenges.md)
+- **Unlock all specializations**
+  - Unlocks all Specialization trees.
+  - Sets level 701 and grants 100 points in each tree.
+  - Does not currently enable the Specialization system.
+[More info & workaround](docs/unlockables.md)
 - **Skip story missions**
   - Completes all missions related to the main story.
 Doesn't modify any other missions.
   - Functionally equivalent to starting a new save with the in-game story skip option.
 (Does not unlock that option)